-As each payroll is processed, Gusto debits the appropriate payroll taxes that apply to your company.
-We then file and pay all of your quarterly and annual taxes.
+As each payroll is processed, we debit the required payroll taxes that apply—we then pay and file taxes and forms.

-Note: If your company has multiple bank accounts set up, we'll debit the 'default' bank account on file.
+If your company has multiple bank accounts set up, we'll debit or credit the 'default' bank account on file.

 In certain cases, you may receive an email about a refund from Gusto as well.
 We’ll also let you know if there is any action required on your end, like reimbursing employees for overpaid taxes.